EL10B Course Outline

 J-K master-slave flip-flop

-Lecture 16 - Ripple counter and timing diagram, truth table for JK edge-triggered
+Lecture 16 - truth table for JK edge-triggered

 flip-flop with preset and clear, Tri-State logic